Kim Richey – Executive Director Email

 Phil Miller – Kansas Golf Foundation Executive Director Email

 Phil’s wife Janet is a native of Hutchinson.
-They live in Kansas City with their son.
+They live in Kansas City.

 Tyler Cummins – Director of Member Services & Junior Golf Email

-Former Kansas State University golfer Tyler Cummins enters his fifth year with the Kansas Golf Association.
+Former Kansas State University golfer Tyler Cummins has been with the Kansas Golf Association since 2007.
 His main responsibility is the administration of the Kansas Junior Golf program, working with KGA member clubs and administering Course Rating and Handicap services.
 He works closely with Phil Miller and the Kansas Golf Foundation on its Junior Golf Scholarship program, Tee Time Auction and Hall of Fame.
 A 2006 graduate of KSU, he got his start with the KGA as a USGA Boatwright Intern and joined the KGA staff full time in December of 2007.

 Tyler and his wife Dana reside in Lawrence with their daughter.